Video produced by Leave No Trace Center for Outdoor Ethics in conjunction with their Hot Spot 2019-2020 program.

-A social media darling, Horseshoe Bend has become one of the most recognized and visited places in the entire park.
-The parking lot and trailhead is located off U.S. Hwy 89, approximately 5 miles (8 km) south of the Carl Hayden Visitor Center.
+A social media darling, Horseshoe Bend has become one of the most recognized and visited places in Glen Canyon National Recreation Area.
+The parking lot and trailhead is located off US Highway 89, approximately 5 miles (8 km) south of the Carl Hayden Visitor Center.

 Changes are underway in this busy and beautiful place, including expanded parking and trail maintenance.
 Please respect construction closures.
 A viewing platform with hand rails opened on the rim in Summer 2018.
 Much of the rim remains exposed, so watch your footing and keep track of children.